-Hiring is all about speed - especially when filling a necessary gap in your company.
+Hiring is all about speed - incredibly when filling a necessary gap in your company.
 As your team grows, hiring also becomes a continuous action, instead of a "just when we need someone new" activity.
 You can stay ahead of the curve and be ready to fill a spot at any time by creating talent pools in your Hire account.

 The best part?
 You can get started today.
 Read on to learn more!

-Start with the application form
+Start with the application form.

 If your application forms need some polishing, we've written our top tips and best practices here.